 Charlottesville Tomorrow is the trusted source of in-depth information on growth and development issues before local government in the City of Charlottesville and Albemarle County.
-Charlottesville Tomorrow’s news and podcasts are widely distributed to the public through a partnership with the daily newspaper (print & online editions), on this website, in email alerts, in printed local election voter guides, and on weekly radio programs.
+Charlottesville Tomorrow's award-winning journalism is widely distributed to the public through partnerships with both our daily and weekly newspapers (print & online editions), on this website, in email alerts, in printed local election voter guides, and on weekly radio programs.

 Photo: James Marshall